 - Piazza San Pietro – St. Peter’s Square

 La Fontana di Trevi is an incredibly beautiful masterpiece – impossible to capture in a photo.
 You must see it from every angle!
 The fountain’s travertine was recently cleaned by Fendi making it even more striking.
 I threw a coin into the fountain from the right hand over the heart and left shoulder.
 One version of the Trevi Fountain myth, is that tossing a coin into the fountain ensures you’ll return to Roma.
+That works for me!

 One of my favorite churches was Santa Maria dell’Anima near the Pantheon.
 An unassuming building from the outside, the church has many chapels with magnificent frescoes, paintings, and sculptures by Italian artists like Gian Lorenzo Bernini, considered the most outstanding sculptor of the 1600s.
 Other Italian artists who contributed to the magnificent artwork include Carlo Saraceni, Giovanni Francesco Grimaldi, Francesco Salviati, and Giuliano Finelli – most of them were new to me.

 I enjoyed the magnificent mosaics inside the Basilica di Santa Maria in Trastevere.
 The Basilica is at Piazza di St. Maria where exterior renovation of the façade and bell tower is in process.
 Basilica art is generally breathtaking but it’s a challenge taking photos because of the darkness, altar candles, and light from the impressive domes and stained-glass windows.
+The atmosphere is magic.

 Later in the day we saw black smoke billowing from what looked like the heart of Vatican City.
 It turned out to be a junkyard fire nearby.
 The fire “spread through scrapped cars, exploded gas tanks, and sent a thick, dark plume of smoke through the northeastern quarter of the Italian capital.
 There were no reports of injuries”.